dvdmle/the-code-dump/README.md

 The command to sync the repo down from the website:

+# Update: new branches under main.py (2023.10.23 and 24)

+Added three new sub-branches under main.py: mental, physical and sleep.

+Feel free to work in the new sub-branches in order to prevent overwriting codes in local or main.py rep.

 `git pull`

 If the changes don't show automatically, reload the file(s) is VSCode by closing without saving and reopening.